Klem-Research-Group/Klem-Research-Group.github.io/content/join/_index.md

 - Start date is flexible, but we seek to hire early Fall 2025 to support lab launch and early research initiatives.

-We value **collaborative, inclusive science**, and we welcome applicants from all backgrounds.
+**How to Apply**:
 If you're interested or would like to learn more, please **email Dr. Heidi Klem** at [heidiklem@lsu.edu](mailto:heidiklem@lsu.edu) with a CV and a brief cover letter outlining your research interests and how they align with the Klem Lab, and contact information for 2–3 references.
+Review of applications will begin immediately and continue until the position is filled.

 ---

-💡 *The Klem Lab is committed to fostering an inclusive and supportive research environment where curiosity-driven and collaborative science can thrive.*
+💡 *The Klem Lab is committed to fostering an inclusive and supportive research environment where curiosity-driven and collaborative science can thrive.
+Qualified candidates from all backgrounds are encouraged to apply.*